andymckay/blog/_posts/2015-10-25-why-mozilla.md

 * **Enough freedom**: to spend some time going off and doing something I want to do without asking for permission.

 * **Interesting problems**: a reasonably wide variety of interesting problems that I enjoy solving.
 Coupled with above, the only thing stopping you fixing something is yourself.
-To borrow a quote from Facebook: **"Nothing at Mozilla is someone else's problem."**.
+To borrow a quote from Facebook: **"Nothing at Mozilla is someone else's problem"**.

 * **Career growth**: I've moved from being the new developer to taking on more responsibility, to moving into management and then moving up management.